jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 1) **CPU** - the Central Processing Unit

-This is what is called **the brain** of the computer.
+The CPU is often called **the brain** of the computer.
 It performs and orchestrates computational tasks.
 Modern computers often perform multiple tasks at once, ranging from 4 tasks on a typical laptop.
 In addition to the main CPU, computers may be equipped with specialized processors called [GPUs](https://www.intel.com/content/www/us/en/products/docs/processors/what-is-a-gpu.html#) which stands for graphics processing units that can perform over 5,000 simpler tasks at once!

 2) **Memory or RAM** - short-term memory